LucianoFrias/nix-user-manager/README.md

 # nix-user-manager

+# There's a better version of this project made with NodeJS that features overall better security, click on this [link](https://github.com/LucianoFrias/nix-user-manager-node) to check it out!

 Hello!
 Welcome to Nix.
 This is an User Management System.
 You can add, delete or update users as much as you like.